YvesW/client-resizer/README.md

 *Tip 2: this will override contain in screen/snap back, thus allowing you to move your client to another monitor if desired.*

 ### Contain in screen (snapping back)
 Note that it might be more snapping the client back to the edge of the screen than containing in the screen.
-This does allow for some cool options though like 'soft' containing in screen/snapping back, i.e. only snapping back when the user drags the client a bit over the border.
+This does allow for some cool options though like 'soft' containing in screen/snapping back, i.e. only snapping back when the user drags the client a bit over the screen edge.
 This allows the user to still drag the client to another screen if desired.<br>
 It is recommended to **enable** ``Enable custom window chrome`` in ``RuneLite`` > ``Window Settings`` to properly contain the client in screen/snap back when dragging it to a different monitor.
 Shift + Windows key + arrow or hotkey-based repositioning does still automatically resize the client with custom chrome disabled.<br>
 To set it up:
 - Open the config panel of Client Resizer (gear icon).